tomalrussell/nismod_teaching_kit/docs/lecture_14/Lecture_14.2.md

----
-title: Mini-Lecture 14.2 -- Evaluating actions
+# Mini-Lecture 14.2 -- Evaluating actions
-keywords:
--   Cost benefit analysis (CBA)
--   Multi-objective analysis
--   Performance indicators
-authors:
--   Aman Majid
----

 This lecture will cover how decision-makers can evaluate actions when choosing investment strategies.
 We will first cover cost-benefit